 The most important research you can start doing now is on the impacts of trauma on a growing child’s brain and how trauma impacts behavior.
-CreatingaFamilyEd.org has excellent expert-based courses you can take on parenting kids who have experienced trauma.
+CreatingaFamilyEd.org has excellent expert-based courses for parenting kids who have experienced trauma.

 Another topic of critical importance is open adoption.
 Research shows us that open adoption is better for children.
 CreatingaFamily.org has some great resources on open adoption, including the experiences of birth parents and adopted young persons in their own words.

-Learning about managing birth family dynamics and contact, no matter what degree of openness you end up within your adoption process is vital too.
+Learning about managing birth family dynamics and contact, no matter what degree of openness you land on in your adoption process, is also vital.
 Your prospective child’s first family is part of him.
 He deserves your best, informed efforts to understand and respect them.

 With the wide-sweeping crisis of opioids in the US, we’ve seen an increase in the need for evidence-based information on the impacts of prenatal exposure.
-No matter what type of adoption you are considering, it’s helpful to understand prenatal exposure and how to parent a child with exposure most effectively.
+No matter what type of adoption you are considering, it’s helpful to understand prenatal exposure and how to effectively parent a child with exposure.

 … And Keep Learning